Brian Gutiérrez

-Brian Gutiérrez (born June 17, 2003) is an American professional soccer player who plays as an attacking midfielder for Major League Soccer club Chicago Fire.
+Brian Gutiérrez (born June 17, 2003) is an American professional soccer player who plays as an attacking midfielder for Major League Soccer club Chicago Fire and the United States national team.

 Club career

+Chicago Fire

 Born in Berwyn, Illinois, Gutiérrez began his career with the Chicago Fire youth academy in 2015.
 On March 9, 2020, Gutiérrez signed a homegrown player deal with the club's first team in Major League Soccer.

 Gutiérrez made his professional debut for the Chicago Fire on August 20, 2020, against Columbus Crew, coming on as an 82nd-minute substitute in a 3–0 defeat.

 International career

 Gutiérrez has played for the U.S. youth national teams at multiple levels, including the Under-20 level.
 He was also in consideration for the USMNT's senior camp in December 2021.

+On October 8, 2023, Gutiérrez was called up to the United States under-23 national team ahead of friendlies against Mexico and Japan.

+On November 6, 2025 Gutierrez’s management announced the player was considering a FIFA one-time switch towards the Mexico national team.

 Personal life

 Born in the United States, Gutiérrez is of Mexican descent.